 Well, if it is so great, how to produce such file?
 There is very nice open-source application for converting standard RGBA PNGs into this PNG8 with alpha palette:

 PNGNQ: http://pngnq.sourceforge.net/ (by Stuart Coyle and Greg Roelofs)

-It is using The NeuQuant Neural-Net image quantization algorithm (by Anthony Dekker) which was documented in this PDF article.
+It is using The NeuQuant Neural-Net image quantization algorithm (by Anthony Dekker).
 With slightly modified version of this algorithm it converts standard PNG24 with RGBA into PNG8 with alpha palette.
 It is quite fast.
 The result PNG file has usually half of the size of the original.
 If you are crazy about the produced png size you can try to compress the file with pngcruch postprocessing step.
 Sometimes it decrese the size of the result even a bit more.

 The documentation at the PNGNQ project page recommends to run:

 pngnq -n 256 image.png && pngcrush image-nq8.png smallimage.png